Chavukkadi Chandrakantha: Production

 The film was produced and directed by M. Radhakrishnan under the banner Aruna Films.
 The story was written by J. Rangaraj and A. L. Narayanan wrote the dialogues.
 Cinematography was done by N. Prabhakar while the editing was done by B. V. Manickam.
 Art direction was by C. Ramraj.
 A. K. Chopra, Chinni Sampath handled the choreography.
 Still photography was done by R. N. Rangaraja Rao.

 Soundtrack

-The music was composed by G. Ramanathan while the lyrics were penned by A. Maruthakasi, A. L. Narayanan, Udumalai Narayana Kavi, Ka.
+The music was composed by G. Ramanathan, while the lyrics were penned by A. Maruthakasi, A. L. Narayanan, Udumalai Narayana Kavi, Ka.
 Mu.
 Sheriff and Ku.
 Ma.
 Balasubramaniam.
-Playback singers are P. Leela, A. G. Rathnamala, P. Susheela, K. Jamuna Rani, Soolamangalam Rajalakshmi, K. Rani, P. B. Srinivas and Thiruchi Loganathan.